The Boy Is Mine (Brandy and Monica song): Synopsis

 The video begins with Brandy watching an episode of The Jerry Springer Show.
-Next we see Monica who, using her remote, accidentally turns Brandy's TV along with her own to watch an old romantic movie.
+Next Monica who, using her remote, accidentally turns Brandy's TV along with her own to watch an old romantic movie.
 Confused, Brandy changes her channel back.
 Much to their dismay, whenever one of them turns the channel, the other's TV is also turned.
 They begin singing.
 The next scene shows the two discussing their problem among their separate groups of friends.
-The titular boy himself (played by Mekhi Phifer) then appears outside adjacent apartments, 6 & 7, where we later discover the two girls live; all their friends walk by him as they exit their respective friend's place.
+The titular boy himself (played by Mekhi Phifer) then appears outside adjacent apartments, 6 and 7, where we later discover the two girls live; all their friends walk by him as they exit their respective friend's place.
 The girls are seen next arguing through their adjoining bedroom wall, until the boy phones them one after the other.
 They each overhear the other's conversation through the wall, realizing that they've both been played.
 They proceed to gather up all gifts and memorabilia related to the boy and toss them out the door.
 After Brandy and Monica sing more through the song's lyrics, the boy knocks on Brandy's door.
 The door opens showing Brandy for a brief moment before she opens the door wider to reveal Monica beside her.
 Noticing that he had been caught, the boy is taken aback, and the door is slammed in his face before he even gets a chance to talk to them, ending the video.